troyane/GoodHabits/docs/tutorial.md

 skills form.
 And the one effect we’re expecting is that being motivated to spend more time on good habits, you won’t spend time on bad habits...

-So, basically it is advanced time tracker with categories mobile application (suitable for tablets too).
+So, basically, it is a mobile application (suitable for tablets too) for advanced time tracking by categories.

 ![habits](imgs/habits.gif)
 ![records](imgs/records.gif)

-In this tutorial we will strip up basic things required for each mobile application like:
+In this tutorial, we will strip up basic things required for each mobile application like:

 * stacked-page navigation,
 * usage of layouts and preparation of adaptive UI,